uutzinger/BucketTracker/README.md

 https://github.com/IntelRealSense/librealsense/blob/master/doc/t265.md
 to understand how to calibrate the wheel odometer portion.
 The required part is the Appendix.
 We need to point the camera upwards so that other robots defending us does not interfere with operation and we need to know where camera is placed in respect to robot origin.
 See the figure in the appendix in above link.

-- BucketTrackerSinmple.py: this program should update postion, valocity, pitch, roll and yaw to network tables
+- BucketTrackerSinmple.py: this program should update postion, velocity, pitch, roll and yaw to network tables
-- BucketTracker.py: this program is work in progress and should include wheel otometry from Robot.
+- BucketTracker.py: this program is work in progress and should include wheel odometry from Robot.
+Software team would need to provide wheel velocity of the two drop down center wheels and designers the position of the camrea in respect to the center wheel and the angle of the camera in respect to horizontal.
+Camera works best if pointed upwards, making sure other robots do not crowed its field of view and it still sees fixed points in its vincinity.

 Urs Utzinger 2020